-I spent a lot of my adolescence and early adulthood feeling pretty confused about my sexuality.
-Society seemed to have very clear, yet very narrow ideas about how I was supposed to be sexy and sexual.
+I spent a lot of my adolescence and early adulthood feeling terribly confused about my sexuality.
+Society seemed to have very clear, yet very narrow parametres when it came to be sexy and sexual.
 Unfortunately it didn’t always mesh with how I felt or what I wanted.
 That left me feeling pretty screwed up.
-So I did some pretty screwed up things…which left me feeling even more screwed up.
+As a result I did some pretty screwed up things…which left me feeling even more screwed up.

-In university I met a small group of spectacular people who loved to talk about everything…including sex.
-Before long I started talking about sex as well.
+In university I met a small group of wonderfully open people who loved to talk about everything…including sex!
+Soon I began talking about sex as well.
 It was fun, intriguing and occasionally arousing.
 It also helped a LOT.
-I slowly began realize that sexual experience is expansive, yet individual.
-I also began to realize that there was nothing wrong with me or my desires – that deep down *I* knew what was right for me and my body.
+I slowly began realize that human sexuality is diverse business, which we all experience in our own way .
+There was nothing wrong with my desires or with me.

 Talking about sex helped me so much, I started doing it all the time.
 Then I began a career in sex education/sexual health.
 Then I started writing about it sex.
 And here we are.

 2.Why do you write about gender, orientation, relationships, body image and all the other stuff that isn’t sex?